Uncommon Cents Investing LLC Acquires 1,355 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

 Uncommon Cents Investing LLC increased its holdings in Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) by 2.1% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 65,865 shares of the network equipment provider’s stock after acquiring an additional 1,355 shares during the quarter.
 Cisco Systems comprises about 1.1% of Uncommon Cents Investing LLC’s investment portfolio, making the stock its 26th biggest holding.
 Uncommon Cents Investing LLC’s holdings in Cisco Systems were worth $2,808,000 at the end of the most recent quarter.

 Other institutional investors also recently modified their holdings of the company.
 Ballast Advisors LLC increased its stake in Cisco Systems by 4.0% during the 1st quarter.
 Ballast Advisors LLC now owns 8,632 shares of the network equipment provider’s stock valued at $481,000 after purchasing an additional 334 shares in the last quarter.
 AEGON ASSET MANAGEMENT UK Plc increased its stake in Cisco Systems by 137.4% during the 2nd quarter.
 AEGON ASSET MANAGEMENT UK Plc now owns 1,185,999 shares of the network equipment provider’s stock valued at $50,583,000 after purchasing an additional 686,379 shares in the last quarter.
-Fortem Financial Group LLC boosted its holdings in shares of Cisco Systems by 8.6% during the 1st quarter.
-Fortem Financial Group LLC now owns 35,631 shares of the network equipment provider’s stock valued at $1,987,000 after acquiring an additional 2,832 shares during the last quarter.
-Pure Financial Advisors LLC boosted its holdings in shares of Cisco Systems by 4.9% during the 1st quarter.
-Pure Financial Advisors LLC now owns 6,195 shares of the network equipment provider’s stock valued at $345,000 after acquiring an additional 287 shares during the last quarter.
-Finally, Harbor Investment Advisory LLC boosted its holdings in shares of Cisco Systems by 1.2% during the 1st quarter.
-Harbor Investment Advisory LLC now owns 27,554 shares of the network equipment provider’s stock valued at $1,536,000 after acquiring an additional 338 shares during the last quarter.
+Fortem Financial Group LLC increased its stake in Cisco Systems by 8.6% during the 1st quarter.
+Fortem Financial Group LLC now owns 35,631 shares of the network equipment provider’s stock valued at $1,987,000 after purchasing an additional 2,832 shares in the last quarter.
+Pure Financial Advisors LLC increased its stake in Cisco Systems by 4.9% during the 1st quarter.
+Pure Financial Advisors LLC now owns 6,195 shares of the network equipment provider’s stock valued at $345,000 after purchasing an additional 287 shares in the last quarter.
+Finally, Harbor Investment Advisory LLC increased its stake in Cisco Systems by 1.2% during the 1st quarter.
+Harbor Investment Advisory LLC now owns 27,554 shares of the network equipment provider’s stock valued at $1,536,000 after purchasing an additional 338 shares in the last quarter.
 71.71% of the stock is currently owned by institutional investors.

 Insider Activity

 In other news, SVP Prat Bhatt sold 19,168 shares of Cisco Systems stock in a transaction that occurred on Tuesday, September 13th.
 The shares were sold at an average price of $44.28, for a total transaction of $848,759.04.
 Following the sale, the senior vice president now owns 38,158 shares in the company, valued at $1,689,636.24.
 The transaction was disclosed in a document filed with the SEC, which is available at this link.
-In related news, CEO Charles Robbins sold 12,716 shares of the business’s stock in a transaction on Wednesday, August 24th.
-The shares were sold at an average price of $47.14, for a total value of $599,432.24.
+In other news, CEO Charles Robbins sold 12,716 shares of Cisco Systems stock in a transaction that occurred on Wednesday, August 24th.
+The shares were sold at an average price of $47.14, for a total transaction of $599,432.24.
 Following the sale, the chief executive officer now owns 631,374 shares in the company, valued at $29,762,970.36.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
 Also, SVP Prat Bhatt sold 19,168 shares of the business’s stock in a transaction on Tuesday, September 13th.
 The stock was sold at an average price of $44.28, for a total transaction of $848,759.04.
 Following the completion of the sale, the senior vice president now owns 38,158 shares in the company, valued at approximately $1,689,636.24.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 56,317 shares of company stock worth $2,612,042 over the last quarter.
 Insiders own 0.02% of the company’s stock.

 Cisco Systems Price Performance